What is a Catalytic Converter and How they Work

 Some of the most harmful gases produced by vehicle engines are carbon monoxide (CO), nitrogen oxides (NOx) and hydrocarbons (HC).
 As the engine burns fuel, the emission gases are expelled through the manifold and into the exhaust system.

 The exhaust system was once only used as a means to channel engine fumes and gases out the rear of the vehicle to avoid gases entering the cabin area, and also to reduce engine noise by use of silencers or baffle boxes forming part of the exhaust system.
-These days however, all modern vehicles contain a catalytic converter within the exhaust system too.
+These days however, all modern vehicles also contain a catalytic converter within the exhaust system.

 As these harmful gases enter the catalytic converter, they enter through the honeycomb structure that is coated in platinum, rhodium and/or palladium.
 Due to the precious metals and high temperatures, these chemical elements form a reaction that converts the harmful gases into nitrogen gas (N2), of which 78% of the air comprises of, carbon dioxide (CO2) and water vapour (H2O).